|Closing Market Price||$14.79|

 Santa Monica, CA 90401

-Ms. Walsh is Chief Investment Officer for Fixed Income at Guggenheim Investments, the global asset management business of Guggenheim Partners, where she is responsible for meeting the investment needs of the firm’s fixed-income clients, including insurance companies, corporate and public pension funds, sovereign wealth funds, endowments and foundations, consultants, wealth managers, and high-net-worth investors.
+Ms. Walsh is Chief Investment Officer for Guggenheim Partners Investment Management where she is responsible for meeting the investment needs of the firm’s fixed-income clients, including insurance companies, corporate and public pension funds, sovereign wealth funds, endowments and foundations, consultants, wealth managers, and high-net-worth investors.
 In her role she oversees all elements of portfolio design, strategy, sector allocation, and risk management of fixed-income portfolios, as well as conveying Guggenheim’s macroeconomic outlook to portfolio managers and fixed-income sector specialists.
 She also serves as head of the Portfolio Construction Group and Portfolio Management teams.
 Ms. Walsh is also a Managing Partner of Guggenheim Partners.

 Ms. Walsh has over 35 years of experience in investment management, and her specialization in liability-driven portfolio management derives from her deep background in insurance asset management.
 Before joining Guggenheim in 2007 she served as chief investment officer at Reinsurance Group of America, and as vice president and senior investment consultant at Zurich Scudder Investments.
 Ms. Walsh also served in senior investment roles at Lincoln Investment Management and American Bankers Insurance Group.
 Ms. Walsh holds a BSBA and MBA. from Auburn University and a JD from the University of Miami School of Law.
 She has earned the right to use the Chartered Financial Analyst® designation and is a member of the CFA Institute.